 - ATM often requires a PIN code; take into account that some persons with intellectual impairments or mental health conditions can have difficulties to remember codes.
 Design a safe system for them to keep their codes private, either by writing down or informing a trusted person designated by the person him/herself;

 - Women with disabilities might face additional risks when collecting cash at ATM or POS terminals due to stigma and prejudice.
 Support women to organise themselves if they are living alone or as head of households, or organise specific days which are supervised to make sure they can safely collect their transfers;

-- Ensure that transportation means are available for persons with disabilities that have have to reach these points.
+- Ensure that transportation means are available for persons with disabilities that have to reach these points.